CJPrindle/VisualStudio_Mac-Mono_Themes/README.md

 # MonoDevelop-Themes
-A Collection of custom MonoDevelop Themes
+A Collection of custom MonoDevelop Themes.
+Some I've created and some I've collected but I don't recall the original authors -- sorry -- but I figured I'd spread the love.